Disclaimer: This is Untrue.

 https://en.wikipedia.org/wiki/Kievan_Rus%27

-The following website from Encyclopaedia Judaica gives Jewish figures and towns
+The following entry from the Encyclopaedia Judaica lists Jewish individuals and towns

 *